aws-samples/salesforce-apig-integration/README.md

 *Figure 3 - Salesforce VPC Endpoint Id*

-In this example you are using a private API which has to be accessed via an interface VPC endpoint.
+In this example you are using a private API which has to be accessed via an [interface VPC endpoint](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html).
 If connecting to a public API, an Outbound Connection would not be required since the public API is available over the internet.

 ### Setup AWS
 To create your resources, complete the following steps:
-- Clone this repository to your local environment
+- Clone this repository or download the [template](https://github.com/aws-samples/salesforce-apig-integration/blob/main/template.yaml) to your local environment using the `...` button in GitHub
 - Sign in to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home).
 - Select the region where you deployed the Outbound Connection.
 - Choose **Create stack** -> **With new resources (standard)**.
-- From the **Create stack** page, select **Upload a template file** and then select **Choose file** and select the **template.yaml** file from the cloned repository and select **Next**
+- From the **Create stack** page, select **Upload a template file** and then select **Choose file** and select the **template.yaml** file you downloaded earlier and select **Next**

 Once the **Create stack** page is displayed the Amazon S3 URL will be populated with a link to the AWS CloudFormation template.
 Populate the following parameters:
 - *APIStageName* – This is the name used to reference a deployment of the private API.
 You can use a [Stage](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-stages.html) to manage and optimize a particular deployment.
 The stage name is the first path segment in the Uniform Resource Identifier (URI) of a call to the private API.
 You can leave the default value of ‘Test’ or replace with something that is more relevant to your use case (stage names can only contain alphanumeric characters, hyphens, and underscores.
 Maximum length is 128 characters)